steffenfritz/FileTrove/README.md

 ## How to install
 1. Download a release from https://github.com/steffenfritz/FileTrove/releases or compile from source (using `task build` in the repository root).
+   - This will generate both a standard dynamic binary (`ftrove`) and a standalone static binary (e.g., `ftrove_amd64_linux_static`).
-2. Copy the file where you want to install ftrove (the downloaded file has a suffix, omitted in the following documentation)
+2. Copy the binary you wish to use where you want to install ftrove (the downloaded file has a suffix, omitted in the following documentation)
 3. Run `./ftrove --install .` (Mind the period)

 	a) If you don't have already a NSRL database, you have to download it.
 Please be patient.